ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros2_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic Morenia`.
+- This instruction has been tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
 - This instruction is supposed to be run on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>